 “I think that we should rise to this level of humanity,” Nazabayev said with reference to abolition in a televised interview on May 14, 2004.

 At least 19 people had been put to death in 2003 before the introduction of the moratorium.
 According to interior ministry data, 32 people were executed in 2001 and 33 in 2002.

 In May 2007, Kazakhstan amended its Constitution abolishing the death penalty for all crimes except terrorist acts that cause loss of human life and exceptionally grave crimes committed during wartime.

-On December 20, 2012, Kazakhstan voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
+On December 18, 2014, Kazakhstan again voted in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.